WHO WE ARE

 USBC officially launched Jan.
 1, 2005, as the organization to serve amateur adult and youth bowlers in the United States.
 It resulted from the merger of the American Bowling Congress, Women's International Bowling Congress, Young American Bowling Alliance and USA Bowling.

-For general public and media relations requests, email PR@bowl.com.
-If the request is urgent, email Public Relations Manager Lucas Wiseman at email@example.com.
+For media relations requests, email PR@bowl.com.
+If the media request is urgent, email Matt Cannizzaro at firstname.lastname@example.org.

 - 69 million people bowled at least once a year

-- The #1 participation sport in the United States
+- The No. 1 participation sport in the United States

 - Oldest to bowl a 300 game: 90 years, 9 months, 13 days, Name Withheld by Request, Fullerton, Calif.